Celebrating Accessibility Awards

-The City of Kingston, in partnership with the Municipal Accessibility Advisory Committee (MAAC), created the Celebrating Accessibility Award in 2011 to recognize a person, group or organization that has made or is making a significant contribution beyond legislated requirements, towards improving access for persons with disabilities in Kingston.
+The City of Kingston, in partnership with the Municipal Accessibility Advisory Committee (MAAC), created the Celebrating Accessibility Awards in 2011 to recognize a person, group or organization that has made or is making a significant contribution beyond legislated requirements, towards improving access for persons with disabilities in Kingston.

 - Nominees whose paid employment or educational requirements include an accessibility component are not eligible for the award unless they demonstrate exceptional accomplishment.

 - The achievement should reflect a nominee's positive impact on accessibility in the past three years (2014 to 2017).

 - The selection of awards will be based on the information submitted with the nomination form.
 When submitting the nomination, nominators can submit additional information including letters of support, testimonials, pictures, drawings, etc.

 - Incomplete and/or late nominations will be accepted at the sole discretion of the committee.

 A teacher or other individual who demonstrates enthusiasm, innovation and commitment in creating an accessible learning environment.

 An organization, business and/or individual who demonstrates flexible and respectful integration of people with disabilities into their workforce.

 An organization, business and/or individual who creates welcoming and inclusive recreational opportunities for everyone by eliminating barriers to participation.

 An organization, business and/or individual who are leaders in providing exceptional customer service to people with disabilities.

 A building, interior, or outdoor space purposely designed, modified or renovated to eliminate barriers and/or enhance access for people with disabilities.

 A volunteer who makes significant contribution to improving access and community involvement for people with disabilities.